-What with our new capitalization song, we’ve simply got capital letters on the brain.
-The song lays out the rules for what sorts of words to capitalize, and which should remain lowercase.
+Because of our Capitalization song, we’ve simply got capital letters on the brain.
+The song lays out the rules for what sorts of words to capitalize and which should remain lowercase.
 But why have rules if you can’t break them?
 So naturally, our thoughts turned to the famous lowercase poet, e.e. cummings.

 This picture of Cummings’ signature, from Friedman’s article, shows the man himself signing his name in the rather typical, capital way:

-And simply by perusing any of Cummings’ poetry, you can see that while the poet does play with standards of capitalization and punctuation, he doesn’t eliminate capitals all together.
+And simply by perusing any of Cummings’ poetry, you can see that while the poet does play with standards of capitalization and punctuation, he doesn’t eliminate capitals altogether.
 Take Cummings’ poem, “i have found what you are like,” for example:

 What effect does cumming’s unconventional use of capitalization and punctuation have on the poem?